willschuerman/positive-news-aggregator/README.md

 ## Development:

-Run this in your terminal:
+Run this in your terminal to set up:

     conda create -n positive
     conda activate positive
     pip install -r requirements.txt -U --user

-To save new requirements
+Then run:

+    python src/models/tf_classifier.py

+If you add new requirements, save them with:

     pip list --format=freeze > requirements.txt